k8ssandra/k8ssandra/docs/content/en/blog/articles/minio-backup/index.md

 ## Deleting the data and restoring the backup

-Delete rows one by one, and check that the table is empty:
+`TRUNCATE` the table and verify it is empty:

 ```
 % kubectl exec -it k8ssandra-dc1-default-sts-0 -n k8ssandra -c cassandra -- cqlsh -u $username -p $password

-DELETE FROM medusa_test.users where email='alice@example.com';
-DELETE FROM medusa_test.users where email='bob@example.com';
-DELETE FROM medusa_test.users where email='david@example.com';
-DELETE FROM medusa_test.users where email='carol@example.com';
+TRUNCATE medusa_test.users;

 SELECT * FROM medusa_test.users;